Green Bay Packers vs. Cleveland Browns NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Home and road insights

-- This season, in six games at home, Green Bay has gone over the total three times.
+- This season, Green Bay has hit the over in three of six home games.

-- On the road, Cleveland is 2-4 overall and 3-3 against the spread.
+- Away from home, Cleveland is 3-3 against the spread, and 2-4 overall.

-- Cleveland has hit the over in four of six away games this year.
+- This year, in six road games, Cleveland has hit the over four times.

-- The average point total in Browns away games this season is 48.8 points, 3.3 more than this contest's over/under (45.5).
+- The average point total in Browns away games this season is 48.8 points, 3.3 more than this matchup's over/under (45.5).

 Powered by Data Skrive.